FLSA Overtime: Everything You Need to Know

 Non-exempt employees are not required to receive an hourly wage under the FLSA and may receive a salary.
 However, if a non-exempt employee receives a salary, it must be converted to an hourly rate whenever they are entitled to overtime compensation.

 If you need help with determining FLSA overtime, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.